itskingori/itskingori.github.io/_posts/minutae/2013/2013-04-22-aws-autoscaling.md

 export ELASTIC_MAPREDUCE_CREDENTIALS=$HOME/.aws/aws-credentials.json
 </pre>

 Refresh environment variables after editing `~/.bashrc` file.
 Just to be sure.

 <pre class="brush: bash">
 source ~/.bashrc
 </pre>

 There's probably something I've left out but that's the general idea + the set up process is well documented online, [a simple google search should do][link12].

 _Ps: If you have services in other regions (from the US default) you have to set some URLs in the `~/.bashrc` file.
 Don't worry, keep reading ...
 I've mentioned this with a litlle more detail ahead._

 ###Adding Support For The Other Services###

 To put it simply, the [`ec2-api-tools`][link13] only install `ec2-*` commands.

 What I mean is that, after installing the api-tools you should have access to `ec2-*` type commands but no `as-*` (autoscaling), `elb-*` (elastic load balancer) etc. type commands - i.e. the other services.
 That's because you have to manually install them.
 Check the [AWS Developer Tools][awsdevelopertools] for official documentation on the tools, changelog &amp; download links or check out this [blog- post][link1].
 Below is a list of commonly used API tools ...

 * [Amazon EC2 Command Line Tool][link3]
 * [Auto Scaling Command Line Tool][link4]
 * [Elastic Load Balancing Command Line Tool][link5]
 * [Amazon CloudWatch Command Line Tool][link22]

 Assuming you are the super user &amp; taking the Elastic Load Balanacer as an example, copy the files from the `bin/` &amp; `lib/` folders (you see them after unzipping the downloaded file) into the respective folder for the service as was seen in the `~/.bashrc` file earlier.
-Please note that after installing the `ec2-api-tools`, the `/usr/local/aws/` folder should not exist (unless you made them yourself) since its actually never been created.
+Please note that after installing the `ec2 -api-tools`, the `/usr/local/aws/` folder should not exist (unless you made them yourself) since its actually never been created.
 The following commands therefore should create the folders (with sub- folders) for you.

 <pre class="brush: bash">
 wget --quiet http://ec2-downloads.s3.amazonaws.com/ElasticLoadBalancing.zip